 Direct sunlight isn't the best thing for your fish, either.
 The bright light, along with the increased temperatures in the tank, can cause them undue stress which may erode their health.
-It’s better for fish, tank and owner to avoid the sun if possible.
+It’s better for fish, tank, and owner to avoid the sun if possible.

+Do live aquarium plants reduce algae?
+Yes.
 Growing natural plants in your tank can go a long way when it comes to limiting algae growth.
 One reason is obvious: The plants and the algae are competing for the same food sources.

 Where fish waste is bad if you want to stop algae growth, it’s good (to a certain level) if you want to grow live plants.
 Healthy plants will do a better job of nutrient uptake, and the algae will struggle.